OutlierDetectionJL/OutlierDetection.jl/README.md

 OutlierDetection.jl is a community effort and your help is extremely welcome!
 See our [contribution guide](https://OutlierDetectionJL.github.io/OutlierDetection.jl/dev/getting-started/contributing/) for more information how to contribute to the project.

-### Inclusion Guidelines

-We are excited to make Julia a first-class citizen in the outlier detection community and happily accept algorithm contributions to OutlierDetection.jl.

-We consider well-established algorithms for inclusion.
-A rule of thumb is at least two years since publication, 100+ citations, and wide use and usefulness.
-Algorithms that do not meet the inclusion criteria can simply extend our API.
-The external algorithms can also be listed in our documentation if the authors wish so.

-Additionally, algorithms that implement functionality that is useful on their own should live in their own package, wrapped by OutlierDetection.jl.
-Algorithms that build primarily on top of existing packages can be implemented directly in OutlierDetection.jl.

 ## Contributors ✨

 Thanks go to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):